 The Tandanya Declaration has been placed on the ICA website and the EGIM will work to have it translated in different languages and distribute it to archives, archives associations and organisations around the world.

-David Fricker, as National Archives of Australia Director-General, has also accepted the declaration.
+David Fricker, as the former National Archives of Australia Director-General (2011 – 2021) has also accepted the declaration.
 Future work as part of the National Archives' Aboriginal and Torres Strait Islander Strategy will include commitments to actions in alignment with the Tandanya Declaration.